cockroachdb/docs/_includes/v22.2/metric-names.md

-`queue.consistency.process.failure` | Number of replicas which failed processing in the consistency checker queue `queue.consistency.process.success` | Number of replicas successfully processed by the consistency checker queue `queue.consistency.processingnanos` | Nanoseconds spent processing replicas in the consistency checker queue `queue.gc.info.abortspanconsidered` | Number of AbortSpan entries old enough to be considered for removal `queue.gc.info.abortspangcnum` | Number of AbortSpan entries fit for removal `queue.gc.info.abortspanscanned` | Number of transactions present in the AbortSpan scanned from the engine `queue.gc.info.intentsconsidered` | Number of 'old' intents `queue.gc.info.intenttxns` | Number of associated distinct transactions `queue.gc.info.numkeysaffected` | Number of keys with GC'able data `queue.gc.info.pushtxn` | Number of attempted pushes
+`queue.consistency.process.failure` | Number of replicas which failed processing in the consistency checker queue `queue.consistency.process.success` | Number of replicas successfully processed by the consistency checker queue `queue.consistency.processingnanos` | Nanoseconds spent processing replicas in the consistency checker queue `queue.gc.info.abortspanconsidered` | Number of AbortSpan entries eligible for removal based on their ages `queue.gc.info.abortspangcnum` | Number of AbortSpan entries fit for removal `queue.gc.info.abortspanscanned` | Number of transactions present in the AbortSpan scanned from the engine `queue.gc.info.intentsconsidered` | Number of intents eligible to be considered because they are at least two hours old `queue.gc.info.intenttxns` | Number of associated distinct transactions `queue.gc.info.numkeysaffected` | Number of keys with GC'able data `queue.gc.info.pushtxn` | Number of attempted pushes